-Evidence of a nominee's significant contributions to original research or scholarship shall be based on publications and/or other evidence of (creative) scholarship produced at the University of Kentucky during a period of time not to exceed four academic years prior to the time of the nomination (academic year 2013-2014).
+Evidence of a nominee's significant contributions to original research or scholarship shall be based on publications and/or other evidence of (creative) scholarship produced at the University of Kentucky during a period of time not to exceed four academic years prior to the time of the nomination (Aug.
+2015 through the present).

 Candidates for the Kirwan Memorial Prize may be nominated by faculty, students, or others within the university community.

-The nomination packet should include 1) a letter of nomination highlighting the candidate's research and/or scholarly activities within the last four academic years, 2) an up-to-date curriculum vitae, and 3) any optional supporting evidence or recognition of the impact of the nominee's research or creative scholarship.
-The selection committee will take into account the varying disciplinary methods of assessing and estimating the impact of one's research and scholarly activity and will look to the lead nominator's letter and any other letters of support for primary guidance.
+The nomination must include a primary letter describing the candidate's research and/or scholarly activities within the last four academic years and arguing what/how those activities have contributed to the field or fields.
+A full or abbreviated CV should be included for reference.
+The nomination packet may include letters of support from colleagues.
+Supporting evidence, such as impact factor data, scholarly reviews of activities, etc., is welcomed.
+The selection committee shall take into account the varying disciplinary methods of assessing and estimating the impact of one's research and scholarly activity and will look to the nominator's letter and any other letters of support for primary guidance.

 |Chang-Guo Zhan||Pharmaceutical Sciences||2017|

 |Gary J. Ferland||Physics and Astronomy||2016|